-VAEs \cite{kingma2013auto} are generative models that extend the variational Bayesian inference methodology to realms of deep learning and they operate by using three key distributions: the likelihood $p_\psi(\mathbf{x}|\mathbf{z})$, the approximate posterior $q_\phi(\mathbf{z}|\mathbf{x})$, and the prior $p(\mathbf{z})$.
-Here, $\mathbf{z}$ is a latent variable while $\mathbf{x}$ is an observed one.
-Even though the family selection of these distributions is very flexible, it is common to choose the distributions as multivariate normal distributions as follows:
+VAEs \cite{kingma2013auto} are generative models that extend the variational Bayesian inference methodology to the realm of deep learning.
+They operate by using three key distributions: the likelihood $p_\psi(\mathbf{x}|\mathbf{z})$, the approximate posterior $q_\phi(\mathbf{z}|\mathbf{x})$, and the prior $p(\mathbf{z})$.
+Here, $\mathbf{z}$ is the latent variable (a learned representation) while $\mathbf{x}$ is the observed variable.
+Even though the family selection of these distributions is very flexible, it is common to choose multivariate normal distributions as follows:

 Here, the neural networks $\{f^\mu_\psi,f^\sigma_\psi\}$ and $\{f^\mu_\phi,f^\sigma_\phi\}$ form the VAE's decoder and encoder neural networks, whose parameters are collected in $\psi$ and $\phi$, respectively.
-After setting up the distributions and neural networks, the VAE can be trained to maximize the evidence lower bound (ELBO) as
+After setting up the distributions and neural networks, the VAE can be trained to maximise the evidence lower bound (ELBO) as